EvgeniiTitov/defect_detection/README.txt

 17. If working with images (len(image)>0) break out of the while loop.
 For videos repeat and check if there are frames left to process.

+Known issues performance:
+1. When i send plain components, somehow it detects pole as well wtf!
+On top, bb seems to be fucked, it goes beyond edges(right, bot)

+2. Confidence text look aweful, implement in the image section class some methods to output text size and BB thickness.
+3. Experiment with threshold and image size 416 vs 608 etc.
+4. Fix importing issue for god sake

+Issues weights:
+1. Might have included too many images of poles being too close to the camera now even a simple insulator can get detected as a pole!
+Need to enrich DS with high res full size images of poles.
+2. For poles might be a bad idea to set 608 image size!
+Stick to 416